noah-green/shopkeeper/README.md

 * **!status** : Sends a message telling the user where they are shopping, or is no shopping session is active for them.
 * **!browse** : Sends a list of the items that are available at the shop, with prices and stock counts.
 * **!inspect <item>** Sends a detailed description of the specified item.
 * **!buy <item>** : 'Sell' an item  to the player.
-Shopkeeper does not currently track currency, so what this currently does is tell the player how much currency to deduct from their character sheet and send an update to the Marketplace channel that they have bought the item.
+Shopkeeper does not currently track currency, so this command simply tells the player how much gold to deduct from their character sheet and records the purchase in the ledger.
 ## Future Features
 * **Player Specific Shop Access**: Barbarian banned from the blacksmith for belligerence?
 * **Customizable Shopkeeper Messages**: Add some flavor to your bot!